 Although the term "too big to fail" has become the popular way to talk about financial safety net issues, it is a misnomer.
 Protection of some creditors can happen even if a firm fails — that is, even if the shareholders lose everything and management is replaced.
 In addition, creditors can be protected when government lending causes a firm’s bankruptcy to be delayed, since that allows certain creditors to exit without losses before bankruptcy is declared.
 The Fed's discount window has done this in the past (Schwartz 1992).

-It is difficult to precisely measure the TBTF problem since the nature of the problem does not lend itself easily to study, as argued by Gary Stern, former president of the Federal Reserve Bank of Minneapolis, and Ron Feldman, the Minneapolis Fed's current head of Supervision, Regulation, and Credit, in their book on the subject (Stern and Feldman 2004).
+It is difficult to precisely measure the TBTF problem since expectations are unobservable, as argued by Gary Stern, former president of the Federal Reserve Bank of Minneapolis, and Ron Feldman, the Minneapolis Fed's current head of Supervision, Regulation, and Credit, in their book on the subject (Stern and Feldman 2004).
 There is no direct way to observe private markets' assessment of firms or activities that are implicitly protected.
 Moreover, the amount of the subsidy provided by implicit support exists only on the margin and is likely to vary across firms and activities.
 These characteristics make it difficult to directly identify the effects of TBTF treatment on, for example, the relative performance of large and small banks (Ennis and Malek 2005).

 A growing literature has tried to measure the funding advantages of implicitly protected firms (for example, see Garbade 2014).
-Perhaps the most salient evidence of TBTF lies with Fannie Mae and Freddie Mac, the two firms that were most broadly viewed as implicitly supported by a government backstop.
-For decades markets have been willing to lend more cheaply to these institutions than to competitors that do not benefit from government support, arguably leading to greater risk-taking in mortgage markets (Our Perspective: Housing Finance Policy).
-Economist Wayne Passmore at the Federal Reserve Board of Governors has estimated the value of that subsidy between $122 billion and $182 billion (Passmore 2005).
+Perhaps the most salient evidence of TBTF lies with Fannie Mae and Freddie Mac, the two firms that were most broadly viewed as implicitly supported by a government backstop before the 2007-08 crisis.
+For decades, markets have been willing to lend more cheaply to these institutions than to competitors that do not benefit from government support, arguably leading to greater risk-taking in mortgage markets (Our Perspective: Housing Finance Policy).
+Economist Wayne Passmore at the Federal Reserve Board of Governors estimated that the value of that subsidy was between $122 billion and $182 billion before the crisis (Passmore 2005).
 Suspicions of government support were proven correct when the firms were taken into government conservatorship during the financial crisis.

 The Richmond Fed's view is that the moral hazard from the TBTF problem is pervasive in our financial system.
-The U.S. government's history of market interventions — from the bailout of Continental Illinois National Bank and Trust Company in 1984 to the public concerns raised during the Long-Term Capital Management crisis in 1998 — shaped market participants' expectations of official support leading up to the events of 2007-08 (Haltom and Lacker 2014).
-According to Richmond Fed estimates, the proportion of total U.S. financial firms' liabilities covered by the federal financial safety net has increased by one-third since our first estimate in 1999.
-The safety net covered 60 percent of financial sector liabilities as of 2013.
-More than 40 percent of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2015).
+The U.S. government's history of market interventions — including such episodes as the bailout of Continental Illinois National Bank and Trust Company in 1984 and the public concerns raised during the Long-Term Capital Management crisis in 1998 — shaped market participants' expectations of official support leading up to the events of 2007-08 (Haltom and Lacker 2013).
+According to Richmond Fed researchers, the proportion of total U.S. financial firms' private liabilities covered by the federal financial safety net has increased by one-third since their first estimate in 1999.
+The safety net — what Richmond Fed researchers termed the "Bailout Barometer" — covered 62 percent of financial sector liabilities as of 2015.
+More than 40 percent of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2017).

 Most directly, when a firm fails, it may be unable to honor its financial obligations to other firms, which can snowball until other firms are jeopardized despite being fundamentally sound (Athreya 2009).
 To some extent, firms will protect themselves from this possibility by charging a premium to counterparties whose risks are unclear.
 However, the expectation of safety net protection reduces the likelihood that a firm will face the full cost of that risk, so it will be less likely to charge those higher premiums.